The Nativity of Loss and Grief

 The Grieving Around the Manger

 If you are a parent of a child who has died, God knows and understands that.
 If your spouse has died, God also knows and understands that.
 If your parent has died, this too is understood by the One who loves us most.
-Isn’t is plausible the wise men were bereft of one or both parents?
+Isn’t it plausible the wise men were bereft of one or both parents?
 Or maybe the shepherds came to that manger scene with broken hearts of losses unknown to us.
 Traditionally, we are taught that Joseph died before Jesus began his public ministry.
 Mary eventually experienced the searing agony of watching her son die of crucifixion.
 And now we recognize that each member in this nativity scene where human residents of Planet Earth who were all acquainted with death, loss, and grief.

 What do You See?